Will Randall (footballer): Swindon Town

 Randall became a scholar at Swindon Town in the summer of 2013.
 Will Randall made his professional football debut on the final day of the 2013–14 season as a second-half substitute against Rotherham United.

 Wolverhampton Wanderers

-On 12 January 2016 he moved to Championship team Wolverhampton Wanderers for a disclosed fee in an 18-month deal.
+On 12 January 2016 he moved to Championship team Wolverhampton Wanderers for an undisclosed fee in an 18-month deal.

 On 31 January 2017, he signed for League One side Walsall on loan until the end of the season.
 He made two appearances for the club in all competitions, both as a substitute.

-Randall signed a New deal with Wolves 29 August 2017 and on the same day he joined League Two newcomers Forest Green Rovers on loan until the end of the season.
+Randall signed a new deal with Wolves 29 August 2017 and on the same day he joined League Two newcomers Forest Green Rovers on loan until the end of the season.
 He was recalled from his loan spell on 1 January 2018 after making 8 appearances in all competitions for the club.
 Randall was released by Wolves on 15 January 2019.